ggeerraarrdd/lafs-dev/README.md

 * [**_LAFS-CMS_**](https://github.com/ggeerraarrdd/lafs-cms)

-  A bespoke Content Management System (CMS) for the web application.
+  A bespoke Content Management System (CMS) for the website.

-  Just like any organization in the real world, student-run organizations such as a film series experience organizational knowledge loss (KLT) when their members graduate.
+  Just like any organization in the real world, student-run organizations such as a film series experience [organizational knowledge loss (KLT)](https://www.emerald.com/insight/content/doi/10.1108/tlo-09-2022-0108/full/html) when their members graduate.
 Without a knowledge transfer process, this loss can lead to technical resources being underutilized or becoming inactive.
 While alternative resources and processes may exist, they either need to be created from scratch, requiring significant time and resources, or are imperfect substitutes.
 If existing resources work perfectly fine, why go through all that effort?

-  _LAFS-CMS_, then, was conceived as a solution to the problem of KLT by providing a platform to manage content and users efficiently with a user-friendly web interface.
+  _LAFS-CMS_, then, was conceived as an Information System solution for mitigating KLT.
+Through a user-friendly web interface, it provides a platform for curating public-facing content and internal administrative resources.

 What else might be concocted out from a decades-old website?
 Stay tuned!